collabnix/kubelabs/Shipa101/shipa-lab.md

 - Deploy a Docker image using ```shipa app deploy <registry>```

 Or, to make things even simpler, just do not do any of that and instead commit your code to a branch in your existing repo.
 That way, developers don't even have to have the Shipa CLI installed.
 So how does that work?

+Your developer would focus on writing application code, after which they will push their raw code to the repository.
+Once the code has reached the repo, an image will be created by the pipeline using the code.
+The pipeline that does this has to be configured by the DevOps team.
+The pipeline can be set to run automatically, after which the image is deployed into your Shipa cluster, and is accessible through the endpoint.
+This endpoint is automatically created by Shipa as well once you create a new Shipa app.
+That will also be handled by the DevOps team or someone in the team that has knowledge of Shipa.
+A developer would have no need to understand any of these underlying concepts.
+They only have to focus on, for example, the front-end code after which they commit their changes to the repository.
+A few moments later, they can use the endpoint to see their changes in action.
+That is all.

+And of course, you can always roll back your images or view the list of images that have been created in the past, so all the convenience features are present.

+That's all about shipa!
+If you are looking for something with a little more punch, consider trying [Shipa Pro](https://shipa.io/pricing/) for more features, although the free version should work fine for small teams developing a handful of applications.